osa-ora/apim-3scale-demo/README.md

 ## Appendix: Operator Installation

 This part demonstrate the basic defualt operator installation without any customization.
+It is better to use the documentations for a better installation and configurations based on your detailed requirements.

 ### API Designer using API Designer Operator